dddiowww/Predicting-HDB-Resale-Flat-Prices/README.md

 * Training and evaluating advanced models
 * Saving the predictions for submission and analysis

+### `auxiliary-data/`

+This folder is the same one as the Kaggle official supportive data.

+### `data/`

+This folder contains all the tables needed to run the experiment, including origin data and some intermediate data generated during feature engineering.

 ### `history/`

 This folder contains previous versions and experiment scripts, which document the project’s progress and earlier approaches.
 These serve as references for methodology comparison and result tracking.

+### `logs/`

+This folder contains training logs of XGBoost and LightGBM models.

+### `plots/`

+This folder contains plots used in both progress report and final report, basically used to analyze data structure and training outcome.

 ---